wavefrontHQ/docs/pages/doc/csp_getting_started.md

       <td>Can manage <a href="sources_managing.html">sources</a> and source tags.
 If you don’t have this permission, source tags will be rejected with a 403 error.</td>
     </tr>
   </table>

+## What Operations for Applications Service Roles Are Available?
+VMware Cloud services includes:
+-  A built-in Operations for Applications service role for each [Operations for Applications permission](csp_getting_started.html#what-operations-for-applications-permissions-are-available).
-- The **Super Admin** service role grants full administrative access to the service, while the **Viewer** service role grants read-only access access to the service:
+- Two special Operations for Applications service roles - one that grants full administrative access to the service, and one that grants read-only access to the service:

   <table>
   <tr>
-    <th width="30%">Operations for Applications Service Role</th>
+    <th width="30%">Special Service Role</th>
     <th width="70%">Description</th>
   </tr>
   <tr>